Forms: designing a scalable data collection system for schools

 Autosave: Prevents data loss in busy school environments.

-After the See → Do workshops, I created low-fidelity wireframes to further define layout, structure, and interactions.
+After feedback from the See - Do workshop, I created low-fidelity wireframes to further define layout, structure, and interactions.

-These wireframes served as a bridge between See → Do and final designs, allowing stakeholders to visualise workflows and engineers to anticipate technical constraints.
-However, in hindsight, this step could have been streamlined, as iterating directly in high fidelity would have saved time without sacrificing clarity.
+These wireframes served as a bridge, allowing stakeholders to visualise workflows and developers to anticipate technical constraints.
+However, in hindsight, this step could have been streamlined, and I could've started the high fidelity immediately.
+This would have saved time without sacrificing clarity.

 From design to publish: One of the user flows created as part of this project